thingsapi/things.py/README.md

 ## Background

 The task management app Things stores all your to-dos in a SQLite database file (details [here](https://culturedcode.com/things/support/articles/2982272/#get-the-things-3-database-file)).
-This format is machine-readable, not human-readable.
+This format is intended to be machine-readable, not human-readable.
 The aim of this project is let you access all your data in a human-readable way.
-We thereby stay as true to the database as possible while doing SQL Joins and transformations to aid understanding of the data.
+We thereby stay as true to the database as possible while doing SQL joins and transformations to aid understanding of the data.

+If any aspect of the API seems overly complex or doesn't meet your needs, please don't hesitate to add a new issue [here](https://github.com/thingsapi/things.py/issues).

+### Terminology

-Here's the terminology used involving the database:
+Here's the technical terminology used involving the database:

 - area
 - tag